Hachitus/FlaTWorld/README.md

 You most likely need to implement your own factory function for your game, if the game is not very close to the factory that the engine provides.
 At the moment I suggest you read through the code in [horizontalHexaFactory.js](src/factories/horizontalHexaFactory.js) and create your own based on that.

 ##Extensions
 The map supports adding extensions and even some of the core libraries parts have been implemented as extensions.
-You must comply to just couple rules:
+You must comply to few rules:
 * Be careful when constructing an extension.
 They have a lot of freedom to mess around with the map data (which might change in the future).
 * When extension is initialized, it will create this.mapInstance and this.protectedProperties.
 First has the current instantiated map and second the private methods and properties for plugins to use
 * Extensions init-method must return promise, to verify, when the plugin is ready
+* All parameters extensions can receive are functions, that are bound in plugin context
 * Must return an object containing:
   * init-method
   * 'PluginName' variable, which has same value as the exported library name